ciembor/TerminalHero/README.md

 ## Installation
 This game is written in Perl language, so it depends on __perl__ interpreter.
-It also needs some extra Perl __modules__:
+It also needs __libtermkey__ and some extra Perl __modules__:

+* Term::ReadKey
+* Term::TermKey
 * POE
 * POE::Wheel::TermKey
-* Term::ReadKey
-* Term::TermKey

 If you don't know how to install Perl __modules__, look at [How to install CPAN modules](http://www.cpan.org/modules/INSTALL.html).
 If you have problems with installation of __Term::TermKey__, make sure that __libtermkey__ is available in your operating system.
 If not - [Installing Term::TermKey returns error](http://stackoverflow.com/questions/8287071/installing-termtermkey-returns-error) should help you.

+To install Terminal Hero type in your shell:
+    perl Makefile.PL
+    make
+    make install

 ## Help

-    Usage: terminalhero.perl [options]
+    Usage: terminalhero [options]

     Options:
+    -e, --easy       turn on easy mode
     -h, --help       display this help

     Shortcuts:
     Ctrl+D or Esc    exit

     Rules:
     Press keys with letters which are in the green area.